avengers-p7/Avengers_P7_Documents/Application_CI/Design/AMI.md

 # What is AMI?

-An Amazon Machine Image is a special type of virtual appliance that is used to instantiate (create) a virtual machine within EC2.
-It serves as the basic unit of deployment for services delivered using EC2.
-Whenever you want to launch an instance, you need to specify AMI.It serves as a template for virtual servers, encapsulating the operating system, application software, configurations, and associated data.
-AMIs enable users to replicate computing environments efficiently and deploy applications consistently.
+An Amazon Machine Image (AMI) is a supported and maintained image provided by AWS that provides the information required to launch an instance.
+You must specify an AMI when you launch an instance.
+You can launch multiple instances from a single AMI when you require multiple instances with the same configuration.
+You can use different AMIs to launch instances when you require instances with different configurations.

 ***